nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

   You'll find the plugin in the drawer menu.
 You can change thresholds in `Profile editor`.

   You can click the loudspeaker icon to test the alarms volume or to snooze an active alarm.
+If you want to use sound alarms, you should click the icon to enable playback at least once after opening your Nightscout page in order to allow the browser to play it.

 <img src="..\img\SetupNS12.png"/>